oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 **Underfitting:**

-Your model is underfitting when you have a high bias, the model is predicting poorly the labels of the training data, to determine whether your model is underfitting you can compare your training accuracy against your validation accuracy, if both are showing a lows then your model is most likely underfitting to the data.
+Your model is underfitting when you have a high bias, the model is predicting poorly the labels of the training data, to determine whether your model is underfitting you can compare your training accuracy against your validation accuracy, if both are showing low accuracy then your model is most likely underfitting to the data.

 **Overfitting:**